-Just as Airbnb customers do, Shipt customers rate their experience with their shopper.
+As with many other services, Shipt customers have an opportunity to rate their experience.
 The shoppers who receive the best customer ratings are given first crack at jobs as new orders arrive.
-Customers make their orders using Shipt’s app.
-According to Nooga.com:

 Whoever has the highest rating and the fastest fingers gets the job, Carrizoza said.
 After an order comes in, if none of the highest-rated shoppers opt for that delivery, other shoppers get the option to take the job.

-- Peapod, another grocery delivery service that operates in parts of the Midwest and the Eastern Seaboard, employs drivers in staff positions.
-They offer “comprehensive benefits package, competitive salaries and the opportunity to grow within our company.”
-Other companies, including Amazon Fresh, Safeway and NetGrocer, which take orders and deliver groceries to customers’ homes, also hire drivers to work for the company, not as independent contractors.
+- Peapod: A grocery delivery service operating in parts of the Midwest and the Eastern Seaboard.
+The company employs drivers in staff positions, offering a “comprehensive benefits package, competitive salaries and the opportunity to grow within our company.”

-- WeGoShop has a different twist on grocery shopping for money.
-It partners with “associate owners” who pay for access to branding, credit-card processing and other back-end support, and who are allotted a specific territory in which to start their own business.
+- WeGoShop: This company puts a different twist on on-demand grocery delivery.
+WeGoShop partners with what it calls “associate owners,” who are individuals like you or me.
+Associate owners pay for access to branding, credit-card processing and other back-end business support, and then choose specific territories in which to run their own business.
+See details here.

-- Be your own startup: You also can start your own grocery shopping business where you live, advertising for customers and fulfilling orders.
-This blog — all about running your own grocery delivery service — has loads of tips on how to build up a client base, meet people’s specialized requirements and grow your profits.
+- Be your own startup: You can start your own grocery shopping business where you live, advertising for customers and fulfilling orders.
+Grocery Shopping Business — a blog all about running your own grocery delivery service — has loads of tips on how to build a client base, meet people’s specialized requirements and grow your profits.

 Would you be willing to jump into the grocery delivery business?
 Share your thoughts in comments below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.